Coaster Brake Challenge

 Single speed mountain bikes

 Cons: Can be costly, hub spacing is 135mm and coaster brakes are 110mm.
+You can make a 110mm coaster into a 135mm ish hub with a longer axle and some spacers.
 It will take some work to get the wheel to fit well.
+Can be done with an axel swap and spacers.

 Cruisers